-The first step to increasing your real estate profits is to know the value of your properties.
+The first step to increasing your real estate profits is to know the value of your rental properties.

-Before you settle on a desired rent, make sure to thoroughly research the market and understand where your properties fit in.
+Before you settle on a desired rent, make sure to thoroughly research the market and understand where your rental properties fit in.
 Consider acquiring the help of professionals such as letting agents in Bristol and take into consideration your property’s location and compare it against similar sizes and styles.

 Familiarise yourself with rental property supply and demand in your area and price yours accordingly.
 Don’t forget to consider anything spectacular your property offers whether it is proximity to desirable schools, an upgraded kitchen, or available amenities.
 When it comes time, don’t be afraid to increase the rent but remember to stay competitive.

-Prioritise your property
+Prioritise your rental properties

 Though a property’s market is a major factor in income consideration, the property itself is where you should focus your attention.
 It will be difficult to maximise your profits if you maintain a less than desirable property that no one wants to rent.

-When a tenant moves out, be sure to freshen up the property.
+When a tenant moves out, be sure to freshen up the rental property.
 Adding a fresh coat of paint, updating the landscaping, or replacing the carpets can make a world of difference to a prospective tenant.
 Keep the fixtures and appliances up-to-date and, if renovating, focus first on the kitchen and bathrooms.
 Normal wear and tear can turn anybody off who is looking to rent and the idea is to keep the time the property is empty to a minimum.